 When he needed to lay out smooth arcs on the Adirondack chair on page 74 of issue 149, WOOD® magazine Master Craftsman Chuck Hedlund turned to his shop-made fairing stick.
-Chuck's version, shown above at left, features an adjustable cord with a sliding "toggle" that locks in the desired arc for hassle-free use.
+Chuck's version, shown above, features an adjustable cord with a sliding "toggle" that locks in the desired arc for hassle-free use.

 To use the fairing stick, start by figuring out the endpoints and midpoint of the arc you want to create.
 Here's where you'll appreciate Chuck's toggle device.
 Instead of using clamps or nails to hold the ends of the stick in place, just slide the toggle to flex the stick until it matches your desired arc.
 Friction locks the toggle in place, retaining the correct shape.
 Now align the stick on your workpiece and trace.
 If you have multiple pieces to mark, you can pick up the stick and move it without losing your setting.